rntz/rotten/README.md

       (if x (rev-append (cdr x) (cons (car x) y)) y))

-## Observing the Trusting Trust exploit in Rotten
+## The Trusting Trust exploit in Rotten

-Rotten starts up by loading the compiler:
+Rotten starts up by loading a pre-compiled image of the Rotten compiler from `compile.rotc`:

     ~/rotten$ racket repl.rkt
     VM rebooting